A young woman with dark hair and earrings, wearing a gray turtleneck sweater, smiling with arms crossed outdoors in front of green foliage.

 About

-I'm Tany - a junior doctor, Wattle Fellow, Victorian Doctors for the Environment committee member, Vice President and HMO Sustainability Officer at my health service.
+I'm Tany - a junior doctor, Wattle Fellow, Victorian Doctors for the Environment (DEA), Vice President and HMO Society Vice President of Education at my health service.
 I'm invested in utilising creative means to educate and motivate climate action by building planetary health consciousness - a concept which recognises the vital interconnectedness between human health and the natural systems that support us.

-As an oil painter and multimedia artist, I aim to take an interdisciplinary, medical humanities approach to explore how storytelling is a powerful tool for creating sustainable change.
+As a multimedia artist and curator, I explore how storytelling is foundational to effective communication.
+Making and experiencing art can promote culturally sensitive care, build empathy, observation skills and a cruicial tolerance for ambiguity.
 As alumna of The University of Melbourne Medical school, my valedictory speech culminated in a call for action; one for us to place faith in one another’s humanity and to work collectively toward a healthier planet.
-Since then, I have studied Visual Thinking Strategies (VTS) via Harvard Medical School to investigate the utility of art as a health and climate advocacy tool.
-More specifically, I believe art and storytelling can promote culturally sensitive care, build empathy, observation skills, climate resilient systems and a cruicial tolerance for ambiguity.
-Clinically, my areas of interest include anaesthesiology and critical care, with special interests in sustainable healthcare, planetary health and Artivism.
+Since then, I have studied Visual Thinking Strategies (VTS) via Harvard Medical School with view to propagate art as a health and climate advocacy tool.

 My advocacy art exhibition and curatorial debut, Do No Harm: Reflections on Healthcare, opened to public late October 2025 at No Vacancy Gallery in Melbourne’s CBD.
 The Virtual Gallery is available here.